Why Do I Need Terminology Management?

 • Dispersing multilingual glossaries to all functional groups that are involved in your product’s international development cycle.

-CSOFT services a number of Fortune 500 companies around the globe, for whom we manage terminological data in more than 100 different languages.
+CSOFT services several Fortune 500 companies around the globe, for whom we manage terminological data in more than 100 different languages.
 We can help you organize and execute the management of your multilingual corporate glossary, too.
-By proactively managing consistency issues at a very early stage, we are able to prevent minor discrepancies from becoming serious problems later on in the localization cycle, when correction inevitably requires more time, effort, and money.
+By proactively managing consistency issues at a very early stage, we can prevent minor discrepancies from becoming serious problems later in the localization cycle, when correction inevitably requires more time, effort, and money.

 TEN Good Reasons to Manage Your Terminology

-There’s a common misconception among businesses engaging in localization that terminology management doesn’t apply to their product development cycle.
-Whether owing to the fact that traditional methods of terminology management are ineffective, or to a lack of understanding about the concrete benefits of maintaining corporate glossaries, many organizations are of the opinion that managing terminology is the sole responsibility of the language service provider (LSP) involved in a localization project.
+There is a common misconception among businesses engaging in localization that terminology management does not apply to their product development cycle.
+Whether because traditional methods of terminology management are ineffective, or due to a lack of understanding about the concrete benefits of maintaining corporate glossaries, many organizations are of the opinion that managing terminology is the sole responsibility of the language service provider (LSP) involved in a localization project.

 Case Studies